pawanbindigan/icvgip2025_tutorial/README.md

 # Tutorial on Advanced 2D & 3D Imaging for Mobile Systems

+Abstract
+Advanced 2D and 3D Imaging for Mobile Systems explored advanced imaging technologies for smartphones and Head Mounted Displays, including AI ISPs, Multi-Frame Processing and depth based reprojection, alongside heterogeneos computing for efficient edge porting.
+It aims to provide insights into the latest innovations shaping modern device capabilities

 ## Introduction
 Speaker: Kiran Nanjunda Iyer
 Advanced 2D and 3D Imaging for Mobile Systems explored advanced imaging technologies for smartphones and Head Mounted Displays, including AI ISPs, Multi-Frame Processing and depth based reprojection, alongside heterogeneos computing for efficient edge porting.
 It aims to provide insights into the latest innovations shaping modern device capabilities